Spark is a great technology for building distributed applications, and its integration in DSS unleashes a huge potential for data scientists.

 When using Pyspark, Python code can be executed:

-The code that executes in the driver is run in the regular DSS Python environment, and can use all Python packages installed in this environment.
-(For more info, see this Howto ).
+The code that executes in the driver can run in any Python code environment in DSS, and can use all Python packages installed in this environment.
+(For more info, see the reference documentation ).

-For example, assuming that the tabulate package is installed in the Python environment:
+For example, assuming that the tabulate package is installed in a particular code environment:

 This code gets executed in the driver.